jlam55555/c99-compiler/README.md

 separately, as they are being declared).
 Statements (expression statements, block statements, and control flow) have been implemented.

-TODO (left over from previous assignment):
+TODO
+- Finish the printing function (almost done)
+- Labels (almost done)
 - Recursive declaration validation
-- Statements and control flow
-- Finish the printing function
 - Allow redeclaration of compatible extern variables (will require a recursive "compatibility checker")
 - Allow void abstract fn parameter in function def (and then only void)
-- Labels
 - Convert array to pointers in function parameter lists
-- Forward declarations of functions

 ---